ruby-hyperloop/todo-tutorial/story.md

 Then we pass the value of the state variable to EditItem, and when it is saved, we generate another new Todo and save it the `new_todo` state variable.

+**Note:** since the block initializer is only run at page load you will have to refresh the page for this change to take effect.

 Notice `new_todo` is a state variable that is used in Header, so when it is mutated, it will cause a re-render of the Header, which will then pass the new value of `new_todo`, to EditItem, causing that component to re-render.

 We don't care if the user cancels the edit, so we simply don't provide a `:cancel` event handler.